millerhoo/journey2-new-data-lake/workshops/journey2-new-data-lake/README.md

 - Provisioning the OEHCS Platformn instance
 - Creating your first OEHCS topic

-## Lab 500:  Getting to know Oracle Event Hub Cloud Service and Spark Streaming
+## Lab 500:  Working with OEHCS and BDCS-CE and Spark Streaming

 **Documenation**: [LabGuide500.md](LabGuide500.md)